Justin Turner Player Props: Red Sox vs. Angels

 Justin Turner At The Plate

-- Turner is hitting .272 with nine doubles, five home runs and 21 walks.
+- Turner is batting .267 with nine doubles, five home runs and 22 walks.

-- He ranks 58th in batting average, 40th in on base percentage, and 87th in slugging among the qualified batters in baseball.
+- Among qualified hitters in MLB play, his batting average ranks 68th, his on-base percentage ranks 42nd, and he is 96th in the league in slugging.

-- Turner has reached base via a hit in 30 games this year (of 46 played), and had multiple hits in 14 of those games.
+- Turner has picked up a hit in 30 of 47 games this season, with multiple hits 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.